 The Pennsylvania Department of Health (DOH) is the lead agency responsible for surveillance and investigation of human arboviral infections, as authorized by the Disease Prevention and Control Law of 1955 (35 P. S. § § 521.1-521.21).
-The DOH Arbovirus Coordinator, within the Bureau of Epidemiology (BOE), is the primary point of contact for Pennsylvania's human arboviral surveillance and investigation activities.
+The DOH Arbovirus Coordinator, within the Bureau of Epidemiology (BOE), is the primary point of contact for Pennsylvania's human arboviral surveillance and investigation activities, providing subject matter expertise and consulting with CDC when needed.